yamada-sexta/ovo-paint/README.md

 ovoPaint stands for "Open Visual Object Paint" and is a simple and easy to use paint tool/library written in Typescript.

-It is not actively mantained now.
+Currently, it is not being actively maintained.

 # Getting started